Raku/toolchain-bikeshed/README.md

 Discussion area for the Perl 6 toolchain

 # packaging issues
+For packaging you will want to build in a temporary directory with an unprivileged user, package the resulting files and make installation mostly just extracting of the resulting archive.
 * precomp files and the .deps files contain absolute paths which during rpm package build contain $RPM_BUILD_ROOT.
 * rev-deps have to be re-compiled on installing a package.
 This needs root and changing of installed files.
+* .rev-deps files of installed modules have to be changed when installing new modules.
+* existing files in the short/ directory have to be changed when installing new modules.

+# possible solutions
+* The .rev-deps files should be replaced by directories where you can simply drop in the additions.
+* The files in short/ should probably also be replaced by directories which unfortunatly will incure some runtime cost.
+This cost may be offset by adding enough information (ver, auth, api) to these files so we only need to load the dist file of the final candidate.

 # open tickets related to this discussion
 * https://rt.perl.org/Ticket/Display.html?id=127031